MAN95-dev/memory-game/README.md

 As a player aged between 6-14 years old, I want:
 1. The ability to easily find and understand the controls for the game, so that I can operate them easily.
-2. Large easy to press buttons and controls, so that my young children can use them on all devices.
+2. Large easy to press buttons and controls, so that young children can use them on all devices.
 3. Visual icons and images that I recognise, so that I understand when I have achieved something in the game.
 4. The ability to see how long it takes me to finish a game, so that I can track my game time.
 5. The ability to see how many moves I make in a game, so that I can track the number of moves made in each game.